 Here’s how to set up a VPN for a Smart TV:

-- First of all, sign up for a suitable VPN.
+- Sign up for a suitable VPN.
 We particularly recommend NordVPN but Surfshark and ExpressVPN are two high-quality alternatives.

-- Next, search for your VPN in the Google Play Store and install its app.
+- Search for your VPN in the Google Play Store.
+Install the app.

 - Log in and connect to a server in the required country.
 You’ll need an American server to access Netflix US, for instance, or a British server for BBC iPlayer.

-- Finally, open the region-locked app you’d like to use and play a video.
+- Open the region-locked app you’d like to use and play a video.
 It should begin almost instantly, but if not, we’d recommend clearing the app’s stored data or trying a different server.

 How to set up a VPN on TVs without access to the Google Play Store